zisismaras/pipeproc/README.md

 ## GC

-Logs are immutable and cannot be editted or deleted after creation, so a garbage collector is needed to make sure our topics don't grow too large.
+Logs are immutable and cannot be edited or deleted after creation, so a garbage collector is needed to make sure our topics don't grow too large.

 Every time it runs it performs the following: